roblevay/Lexiconsql/Lab 05 Access Migration.md

-Perfekt — då bygger vi en **superenkel och tydlig övning** i samma layout som tidigare, baserad på:

-**Migrating an Access database to SQL Server** med **SQL Server Migration Assistant (SSMA) for Access**.

-Det här blir precis lagom för kursdeltagare.

----

-# Exercise X: Migrating an Access Database to SQL Server
+# Exercise: Migrating an Access Database to SQL Server

 *(using SQL Server Migration Assistant for Access — SSMA)*